snyk/snyk-maven-plugin/README.md

 - Providing a `SNYK_TOKEN` environment variable.
 - Authenticating via `snyk auth` using the Snyk CLI before using this plugin.

+### `outputFile` \[string\]

+Default: `null`

+If present, the output from the Snyk CLI tool is written to this path as well as the console.
+If the parent directory for the file does not exist, then it will be created.
+The default behavior is to output only to the console.

 ### `skip` \[boolean\]

 Default: `false`